 There are many reasons why I record my own samples.
 In this article I’ll share with you why I choose to spend time and money on doing so.
 The benefits to each and some information I’ve learnt over the years from some of the industries top sound designers.
-Below is a video of various sample packs I have recorded and created for use in our custom kontakt sampler.
+Download all samples from our sample shop here.

 By recording my own samples I know they are 100% original.
 No other producer or composer has the same sounds I will have.
 Resulting in a sound that is unique to me.